felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 1. **Local Variables**:

    - Begin with a dollar sign (`$`), e.g., `$x`, `$note`, `$myvar`.
-   - Used within a specific scope (e.g., inside a function — _more on this later on_).
+   - Used within a specific scope (e.g., inside a function — _more on this later_).
    - Automatically discarded/forgotten when the scope ends.

 2. **Global Variables**:
-   - Do not begin with a dollar sign, e.g., x.
+   - Do not begin with a dollar sign, e.g., `x`, `note`, `myvar`.
-   - Available throughout the entire program.
+   - Available throughout the entire program, including other scripts.

 ### Example: